Danny-mtb/Relution-User-Sync/README.md

 # Relution-User-Sync
-enable service

-## Installation
+## Installation && Configuration
+Copy the `relution-sync.deb` file from `Linux/deb-config` to your server and run the following command:

+`apt install ./relution-sync.deb` - This installs the package and all dependencies.
+After the installation you can find the config file under `/etc/relution-sync/config/sample-config.json`.

-Change the `/etc/relution-sync/config/sample-config.json` file to your needs and setup.
+Change the `sample-config.json` file to your needs and setup.

 Then run the following commands:

 `mv /etc/relution-sync/config/sample-config.json /etc/relution-sync/config/config.json`

+You can also copy only the `relution-sync.py` and `sample-config.json` file to your server and run the script manuel.

 ---